ttheland/insect-identification/README.md

 Insect identification from user images in the wild.
 Built with Python, PyTorch.
 Honours dissertation project.

 ## To-Do:
+### March 2022
+- [ ] Finish Inference and Gradio demo for Carabid model
+- [ ] Train model on iNaturalist Insecta subset using torchvision
+- [ ] Finish dissertation draft for review in early April

 ### February 2022
 - [ ] Finish Inference and Gradio demo for Carabid model
 - [ ] Train model on iNaturalist Insecta subset using torchvision